linmx0130/PaperNotes/notes.md

+### Arc-swift: A Novel Transition System for Dependency Parsing
+* Authors: Peng Qi, Christopher D. Manning
+* Index: arXiv 1705.04434, ACL 2017
+* Reading date: 17/05/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Dependency Parsing

+This work presents a novel transition-based dependency parser that takes global information into consider.
+The non-local transition arc is introduced to predict a constituent that has consumes all of its right dependents efficiently.
+The proposed method equips the transition-based parser with the ability like graph-based parser.

+The experiments show that Arc-swift outperforms previous state-of-the-art transition-based model on EN-UD dataset and gets comparable result on PTB-SD datasets.

 ### Curiosity-driven Exploration by Self-supervised prediction
 * Authors: Deepak Pathak, Pulkit Agrawal, Alexei A. Efros, Trevor Darrell
 * Index: arXiv 1705.05363, ICML 2017